LindsayMcCulloch/World_Weather_Analysis/README.md

 # How to use
-The main file/s are the Jupyter Notebooks: WeatherPy.ipynb and VacationPy.ipynb Running this file will produce all of the used DataFrames and created graphs
+The main file/s are the Jupyter Notebooks: WeatherPy.ipynb and VacationPy.ipynb

+Running these files will produce all of the used DataFrames and created graphs

 Analysis of graphs and visual report can be found in - Module 6 challenge.docx